 Extreme Networks AVNu certified AVB-enabled switches include select Summit® series switches, and scale from Gigabit to 10/40GbE, copper/fiber, with or without PoE+.
 Please visit www.extremenetworks.com for more details.

-AVB is enabled on Extreme Networks switches running ExtremeXOS® version 15.3 or later with the purchase of an AVB feature pack, with Extreme Networks recommending 18.104.22.168.
+AVB support is available on Extreme Networks switches running ExtremeXOS® version 15.3 or later with the purchase of an AVB feature pack.
 Please contact Extreme Networks or Extreme Networks Channel Partners for more details.

 - Summit X430 (Note: The X430 is not recommended for use with over 8 connected AVB ports, regardless of switch size.)